-Having completed the various 'Good Practice' checklists you need to give further attention to the questions that you have answered 'no' or 'Unsure' to.
+Having completed the various 'Good Practice' checklists you need to give further attention to the questions that you have answered 'no' or 'don't know' to.

-If you answered 'Unsure' to a question, find out more about that particular issue to reassure yourself that this vulnerability is being addressed or needs to be addressed.
+If you answered 'don't know' to a question, find out more about that particular issue to reassure yourself that this vulnerability is being addressed or needs to be addressed.